Editors

 clementrenaud.com

-Clément Renaud works on how technological systems shape geography and everyday life—across engineering, urban research, and more than a decade of practice in China.
-He teaches on Chinese cities at Sciences Po’s Urban School, co-founded the Center for Blockchain and Generative Culture at City University of Hong Kong, and serves on the advisory board of the Fabricatorz Foundation.
-He is the author of Realtime: Making Digital China (EPFL Press).
-For SCALE he co-edited (UN)LOCKED: Memories of Wuhan and writes on knowledge, infrastructure, and rights in the weekly and book programs.
+Clément Renaud treats the computer as a writing system that organizes our worlds—across engineering, urban research, and practice in China since 2008.
+He teaches Chinese cities at Sciences Po’s Urban School, co-founded the Center for Blockchain and Generative Culture at City University of Hong Kong, and serves on the advisory board of the Fabricatorz Foundation.
+He is the author of Realtime: Making Digital China (EPFL Press) and is writing a history of computers from Shenzhen.
+For SCALE he co-organized Cryptology (Shenzhen, 2020), co-edited (UN)LOCKED: Memories of Wuhan with Dino Ge Zhang from a February 2020 open call during lockdown, contributed to SCALE Multiplier, and appeared in the 2019 weekly season.

 On SCALE: Wuhan · Multiplier — Knowledge etc. · 2019 Week 7 · 2019 overview